JonHasan/DeepLearning-Nanodegree/Project 2 - Neural Network for Bike Sharing/README.md

 ### Step 2: Define Forward Pass

-I need to now define the forward pass for backpropagation.
+In order to get started, it is first necessary to perform forward propagation.

 ### Step 3: Define Backward Propagation